 Krishna Misri (nee Zadoo), a veteran of the women's militia, has helped me identify some of those featured in the photograph.
 She is towards the back, third from left.
 Much more prominent at the head of that file, wearing what looks to be a light coloured smock, is her younger sister, Indu.
 Two further right, looking down, is Usha Kashyap - better known now as Usha Khanna and the founder of the renowned Samovar restaurant at the Jehangir art gallery in Mumbai.
 In front of her is a shorter woman, also looking down, wearing a narrow white headscarf.
 She's Begum Zainab, one of the leaders of the militia.
 To her right, more prominent and with a white scarf around her neck, is Jai Kishori Bhan.

-It's wonderful that more than sixty years after this photograph was taken, it is possible to retreive the names and the stories of many of those featured.
+It's wonderful that so many decades after this photograph was taken, it is possible to retrieve the names and the stories of many of those featured.

 For an article about the People's Militia in Kashmir in 1947-48 and its political context, follow this link.